 This is the fifth installment of our “Customer Data Strategy” playbook.

-1) Collect and Connect Identity Information
+1) Collect Identity Information

 - Explicit characteristics: Email address, Facebook ID, Google Account ID, etc.

 These are the characteristics that will be used to identify your customers whenever and wherever they take any action.
 When determining what information to collect there are a couple of things to keep in mind:

 - Prioritize mobile identifiers as they go beyond other channels and media as the most personal of all consumer access points.
 Web based identifiers like cookies are linked to a web browser that may be shared by multiple people in a household, making it hard to identify the exact user.

 - Don’t forget the identifiers you’ve already collected, many marketers capture email addresses and mobile device IDs without thinking through the long-term value they can provide.
 Email addresses, for example, are often siloed in CRM systems, just as cookies are left in ad targeting and personalization systems.

 2) Build and Enrich User Profiles